1a Bucknell St

-Brought to you by Mat Lindsay (of Ester and Schwarmama fame), Reuben Hills’ Russell Beard, and Ping Jin Ng (of Paramount House Hotel and Paramount Coffee Project)—the same team behind the now-legendary Shwarmama—AP Bakery isn’t shaping up to be your average inner-city bakery-cafe.
+Brought to you by Ester head chef Mat Lindsay, Reuben Hills’ Russell Beard, and Ping Jin Ng (of Paramount House Hotel and Paramount Coffee Project)—the same team behind the now-legendary Shwarmama—A.P isn’t your average bakery.

-Slated to open next month, the “AP” in the name stands for “all-purpose”, though with Lindsay and head baker Dougal Muffet in the kitchen, we doubt there’ll be anything generic about the way this crew goes about making their bread.
+If you're not yet familiar with A.P, here's the drill.
+The “A.P” in the name stands for “all-purpose”, though with Lindsay and head baker Dougal Muffet in the kitchen, we doubt there’ll be anything generic about the way this crew goes about making their bread.

-From prioritising sustainable and local sources of seed and grain to keeping the through-line between grower, maker, and customer crystal clear and rock solid, AP Bakery is set to churn out some of Sydney’s tastiest, freshest bread.
-And we mean fresh.
+From prioritising sustainable and local sources of seed and grain to keeping the through-line between grower, maker, and customer crystal clear and rock solid, A.P Bakery churns out some of Sydney’s tastiest, freshest bread.

-There aren’t too many bakeries in Sydney boasting on-site flour mills (Manly’s Berkelo and the late, great, Dust come to mind), but take a peek inside AP’s charming, heritage sandstone cottage behind Oxford Street (once the home of The Commons) and you’ll find a “New American” stone mill grinding a variety of grains and seeds on the daily for ultra-fresh flour and an unbeatable final product.
+There aren’t too many bakeries in Sydney boasting on-site flour mills (Manly’s Berkelo and the late, great, Dust come to mind), but A.P uses a “New American” stone mill to grind a variety of grains and seeds on the daily for ultra-fresh flour and an unbeatable final product.

 “We are really keen on supporting farmers working with more regenerative practices and the mill is critical to providing them with a marketplace for the grain they grow,” says Muffet.
 Plus, since their mill has no sifter, “effectively there is no waste.
 The grain that goes in at the start comes out at the end, just in a powdered form”.

-You’ll be able to sustainably carb-load on any of AP’s staples, like their sourdough baguette, fermented potato buns, mixed grain loaves, and huge pizza bianca’s, and get your morning pastry fix with Viennoiseries the likes of buttery croissants, buckwheat pain au chocolat, a rosella wheat canelle, and Vegemite and asiago scrolls.
+So, get ready to sustainably carb-load on any of A.P’s staples, like their sourdough baguette, fermented potato buns, mixed grain loaves, and huge pizza bianca’s, and get your morning pastry fix with that aforementioned buckwheat pain au chocolat and buttery croissants, a rosella wheat whiskey canelle, and Vegemite and asiago scrolls.

 Image credit: AP Bakery